-Although some Europeans have expressed concern about Iran's suspected nuclear weapons program, some U.S. friends and allies in Europe question the Administration's assessment of Iran's potential ICBM capability.
+Although some Europeans have expressed concern about Iran's suspected nuclear weapons program, some U.S. friends and allies in Europe question the Administration's assessment of Iran's potential ICBM threat.
 Hence, some question the need for a GMD element of the U.S. BMDS in Europe.
+In December 2008, the European Council of the European Union approved a two-year study of ballistic missile proliferation trends.